Thoma Kikis: Biotechnology

 In 2010, Kikis co-founded Kannalife Sciences, a biopharmaceutical company and subsidiary of Neuropathix, developing cannabinoid-inspired therapeutics to treat neurodegenerative diseases, including Parkinson's disease, CTE and Chemotherapy-induced peripheral neuropathy.

 In 2014, he appeared on Bloomberg TV's Taking Stock with Pimm Fox discussing forming Kannalife Sciences, cannabinoid research, the regulatory landscape, and Medical cannabis industry in the United States.
 His efforts have been highlighted in outlets such as the National Herald, Vice Media, and Temple News.

 In 2021, researchers at Temple University, in collaboration with Kannalife, were awarded a three-year $2.97 Million Small Business Innovation Research grant from the National Institutes of Health to support preclinical studies on KLS-13019, a novel cannabidiol-derived compound.
 The research focuses on evaluating the compound's potential to protect nerve cells and reduce neuroinflammation, with the goal of addressing CIPN and other neurodegenerative conditions.

-In July 2024, Kannalife Sciences received a $1.49 million grant from the The Michael J. Fox Foundation.
+In July 2024, Kannalife Sciences received a $1.49 million grant from The Michael J. Fox Foundation.
 This funding aims to advance preclinical research into KLS-13019, a therapeutic targeting neuroinflammation and mitochondrial dysfunction associated with Parkinson's disease.